Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

 We handled the latter issue in our work on protein structure comparison by introducing the Kabsch algorithm, which identified the best rotation of one shape into another that would minimize the RMSD of the resulting vectors.
 Yet what makes our work here more complicated is that we are not comparing  two WBC image shape vectors, we are comparing hundreds.

-However, we could apply the Kabsch algorithm to every pair of images, producing the RMSD between every pair of images.
+We could apply the Kabsch algorithm to every pair of images, producing the RMSD between every pair of images.
 We would then need to build a shape space from all these distances between pairs of shapes.
 We hope that this problem sounds familiar, as it is the Lost Cities problem in disguise.
 The pairs of distances between images correspond to a road atlas, and placing images into a shape space corresponds to locating cities.

 **Note:** CellOrganizer includes one model that applies an alternative approach to the Kabsch algorithm for computing a cellular distance, called the **diffeomorphic distance**[^Rohde2008], which can be thought of intuitively as determining the amount of energy required to deform one shape into another.
 {: .notice--info}